So `Deadlines`. What`s it all about then?

 When was this then?

 It was mainly the 1970s and the 1980s.
-It was a time before everything became digital and before the arrival of social media.
+It was a time before everything became digital and before the arrival of the internet.
 We banged out our stories on manual typewriters and edited radio interviews with razor blades.
 There were no mobile phones and emails – just red telephone boxes and copytakers.
 Newsrooms were full of cigarette smoke and there were pin-ups on the walls.

 Anything interesting to report?